Conditional formatting on a line item persists when you pivot it to a different dimension.

 The default is the line item you selected in the grid.

 Set formatting style and conditions

-- In the Style dropdown, select the formatting style that you want to apply to your conditional formatting.
+- In the Style dropdown, select the formatting style that to apply to your conditional formatting.
 The three options are:

 - Background, which completely fills the background of each formatted cell with solid color.